wrrnlim/discordjs-bot-template/README.md

 Starter code for a Discord bot, based on [Discord.js](https://discord.js.org/#/).
 The official guide can be found [here](https://discordjs.guide/).

+## Use this template

+Fork this repository and run `npm install` to begin.

 ## Set up a Discord application and create a bot

 Firstly, we need to set up a Discord application.
 We can do this by going to [Discord Developer Portal](https://discord.com/developers/applications) -> New Application.
 Once we have an application, we can create a bot for it.